-What is a speciality insurer?
+What is a specialty insurer?

-If you have a specific curiosity in a certain area of insurance, or you want to work for a company that is focused on a smaller subset of the industry, then working in a speciality insurer may be the right fit for you.
+If you have a specific curiosity in a certain area of insurance, or you want to work for a company that is focused on a smaller subset of the industry, then working in a specialty insurer may be the right fit for you.

 These companies are more flexible and may offer employees more opportunities to learn and grow.